Achtung Baby: 20th anniversary releases

-2018 vinyl reissue
+Subsequent reissues and releases

 Continuing a campaign by U2 to reissue all of their records on vinyl, Achtung Baby was re-released on two 180-gram vinyl records on 27 July 2018.
 Unlike the 2011 reissue, the album was remastered for its 2018 reissue, with direction from the Edge.
 Each copy includes a download card that can be used to redeem a digital copy of the album.

-30th anniversary releases

-In 2021, Achtung Baby was re-released in several formats for its 30th anniversary: standard black vinyl and deluxe color vinyl editions were released on 19 November, followed by a 50-track digital box set on 3 December.
+In 2021, Achtung Baby was re-released in several formats for its 30th anniversary: standard black vinyl and deluxe colour vinyl editions were released on 19 November, followed by a 50-track digital box set on 3 December.
 The band also collaborated with Thierry Noir on an art installation held at Hansa Studios; Noir, who painted the original Trabants featured in the album photography, contributed new artwork to a Trabant and a section of the Berlin Wall for the exhibition.
 The bonnet of the car was auctioned to benefit the Berlin Institute for Sound and Music.